ApmeM/android-flowlayout/README.md

 Layout parameters:

-	* horizontalSpacing - default horizontal spacing between elements

-	* verticalSpacing - default vertical spacing between elements

-	* debugDraw - draw debug information

-	* orientation - line direction.
+	* android:orientation - line direction.
 Use one of the following values:

 		* horizontal - line will be in horizontal direction, linebreak will create new line